allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 ### Pages

 While a tree grows in height, random access is causing more and more delay.
-The solution to reducing this problem is simple—grow the tree in width rather than in height.
+The solution, which reduces this problem, is simple: grow the tree in width rather than height.
-It may be achieved with packing more than one value in a single node.
+It may be achieved with packing more than one value into a single node.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-in-node.webp"
 alt="A tree with three values in single node"